MrEdgeNL/RPi-Pico-Robot-Platform/README.md

 # RPi-Pico-Robot-Platform

-Finaly build my first RPi Pico robot platform.
+Finaly build my first RPi Pico W robot platform.

-It uses the RPi pico for driving differential drive robot and able to communicate over LAN with a PC.
-It (should) use both cores on the pico:
+The robot is a differential drive robot, including wireless communication over LAN (UPD messaging).
+The main idea, is creating an architecture which could be re-used, when a drive train changes or when other perihicals are added.
+For keeping everything simple, microPython is used on the Pico.

+RPi Pico W:
 * core 0: robot controller (loop), managing:
-*   real time controller: driving differential drive
+- real time controller: driving differential drive
-*   real time controller: onboard led driver.
+- real time controller: onboard led driver.
 * core 1: handle communication, via LAN.
 * using 2 message queues (threat safe), so both cores could 'talk' to each other.

-There is also a simple PC GUI, which:
+There is also a simple PC GUI (Tkinter), which:
 * Send simple commands (buttons)
 * Send user commands (textbox)
 * Lists all in/out going messages (left side)